Digitising VHS Tapes

 This works from Windows Vista on wards.

-VHS tapes should be stored in a cool dry place.
+VHS cassettes should be stored in a cool dry place.

 Tapes are prone to mold over time especially older tapes.
 This can look like white power which you can see in the window of the cassette.